 3.1.
 Results from the Characterization of TEGs

 The characterization of the thermoelectric modules was conducted to verify the data reported by the manufacturer before employing the TEGs for use and to obtain more information about the power density and the power factor, parameters that were not reported on the technical document provided by the manufacturer.
 The results from the experiment are summarized on Table 2.
-The table contains the results obtained from this experiment (the first three entries on table 2) and results reported on other TEG modules (the last 4 entries on table 2) by other authors for comparison.
+The table contains the results obtained from our experiments (the first three entries on table 2) and results reported on other TEG modules (the last 4 entries on table 2) by other authors for comparison.
 The characterization result of TEG 4 (PE127-14-15) and TEG 5 (Thermolife 009r) are as reported in [1] and the results for TEG 6 (Peltier module 12706AC) and TEG 7 (TEC-12710) are reported in [16] and [17] respectively.

 Table 2 Summary of Experimental Results and Comparisons